Vincent Memorial Catholic High School

 Vincent Memorial Catholic High School is a private, Roman Catholic high school in Calexico, California.
 It is located in the Roman Catholic Diocese of San Diego The school serves approximately 300 students.

 Background

-Vincent Memorial was established in 1949 as Our Lady of Guadalupe Academy, an all-girls school.
-It moved to its present location in 1966, became coeducational, and was renamed Jean B. Vincent Memorial High School.
+Vincent Memorial was established in 1949 as Our Lady of Guadalupe Academy, (OLGA) an all-girls school.
+High School moved, to its present location in 1966, became coeducational, and was renamed Jean B. Vincent Memorial High School (who was a priest who served the parish of Guadalupe in Calexico for many years, and also the nuns and students of that school).
 In 2002, the school was renamed Vincent Memorial Catholic High School to better reflect the Catholic identity.
 It is staffed by the Sister Servants of the Blessed Sacrament.